-9. The Ordinary Resolutions proposed under Item No. 6 (Ordinary Resolutions 6,7 & 8) of the Notice of Thirteenth Annual General Meeting relate to the approval by shareholders for the named directors to continue in office as Independent Non-Executive Directors.
+The Ordinary Resolutions proposed under Items 6 - 8 (Ordinary Resolutions 6, 7 & 8) of the Notice of Fifteenth Annual General Meeting relate to the approval by shareholders for the named directors to retain as Independent Non-Executive Directors.
 The Board has assessed the independence of each of the directors who has served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years.
 The Board is satisfied that each of these directors has met the independence guidelines as set out in Chapter 1 of the Main Market Listing Requirements.
 The length of their service does not interfere with their ability and exercise of independent judgement as Independent Directors.
 Therefore, the Board has recommended that the approval of the shareholders be sought for the continuing of office of Encik Mohd Khasan Bin Ahmad, Datuk Tay Puay Chuan and Mr Teo Seng Kuang as Independent Non-Executive Directors of the Company.

-10. Proposed renewal of authority to Allot and Issue Shares pursuant to Section 75 of the Act
+Item 9 of the Agenda - Ordinary Resolution 9 Proposed renewal of authority for Directors to allot and issue shares pursuant to Sections 75 and 76 of the Companies Act 2016

-(a) The Ordinary Resolution proposed under Item no. 7 (Ordinary Resolution 9), if passed, will grant a mandate ("General Mandate") empowering the Directors of the Company, from the date of the Thirteenth Annual General Meeting to allot and issue shares in the Company up to an amount not exceeding ten percent (10%) of the total issued and paid-up capital of the Company for the time being for such purposes as they may deem fit and in the interest of the Company.
-This authority, unless revoked or varied at a general meeting shall continue to be in full force until the conclusion of the next Annual General Meeting of the Company.

-Notice Of Annual General Meeting (Cont'd)

-- (b) The General Mandate is a renewal of the previous mandate obtained at the last Annual General Meeting held on 03 January 2020 which will expire at the conclusion of the forthcoming Annual General Meeting. - (c) As at the date of this Notice, the Company did not issue any new ordinary shares based on the previous mandate obtained at the last Annual General Meeting. - (d) The General Mandate, if granted will provide flexibility to the Company for any possible fund raising activities, including but not limited to further placing of shares, for purpose of funding current and/or future investment project(s), working capital and/or acquisitions.
+- (a) The proposed Ordinary Resolution 9, if passed, will grant a mandate ("General Mandate") empowering the Directors of the Company, from the date of the Fifteenth Annual General Meeting to issue and allot shares in the capital of the Company, grant rights to subscribe for shares in the Company, convert any securities into shares in the Company, or allot shares under an agreement(s) or option(s) or offer(s) ("New Shares") from time to time, at such price, to such persons and for such purposes and upon such terms and conditions as the Directors may in their absolute discretion deem fit and expedient in the interest of the Company up to an amount not exceeding ten percent (10%) of the total number of issued shares capital of the Company.
+This authority, unless revoked or varied at a general meeting shall continue to be in full force until the conclusion of the next Annual General Meeting of the Company. - (b) The General Mandate is a renewal of the previous mandate obtained at the last Annual General Meeting held on 25 January 2022 which will expire at the conclusion of the forthcoming Annual General Meeting. - (c) As at the date of this Notice, the Company did not issue any new ordinary shares based on the previous mandate obtained at the last Annual General Meeting. - (d) The General Mandate, if granted will provide flexibility to the Company for any possible fund raising activities, including but not limited to further placing of shares, for purpose of funding current and/or future investment project(s), working capital and/or acquisitions. - (e) By voting in favour the proposed Ordinary Resolution 9, the shareholders of the Company shall agree to waive and deemed to have waived their statutory pre-emptive right and thus will allow the Directors to issue New Shares to any person under the General Mandate without having to offer the New Shares to all existing shareholders of the Company prior to issuance of the New Shares.

-11. Proposed renewal of authority for the Company to purchase its own shares
+12. Item 10 of the Agenda - Ordinary Resolution 10 Proposed renewal of authority for the Company to purchase its own ordinary shares up to ten percent (10%) of its issued share capital